w3f/polkadot-spec/spec-website/docs/sect-block-production.md

 ### [](#id-block-producer)[5.1.1.
 Block Producer](#id-block-producer)

-A **block producer**, noted by $cc P_j$, is a node running the Polkadot Host which is authorized to keep a transaction queue and which it gets a turn in producing blocks.
+A **block producer**, noted by $\mathcal P_j$, is a node running the Polkadot Host which is authorized to keep a transaction queue and which it gets a turn in producing blocks.

 ### [](#id-block-authoring-session-key-pair)[5.1.2.
 Block Authoring Session Key Pair](#id-block-authoring-session-key-pair)

-**Block authoring session key pair** $(sk_j^s,pk_j^s)$ is an SR25519 key pair which the block producer $cc P_j$ signs by their account key ([Definition 177](id-cryptography-encoding.html#defn-account-key)) and is used to sign the produced block as well as to compute its lottery values in [Block-Production-Lottery](sect-block-production.html#algo-block-production-lottery).
+**Block authoring session key pair** $(sk_j^s,pk_j^s)$ is an SR25519 key pair which the block producer $\mathcal P_j$ signs by their account key ([Definition 177](id-cryptography-encoding.html#defn-account-key)) and is used to sign the produced block as well as to compute its lottery values in [Block-Production-Lottery](sect-block-production.html#algo-block-production-lottery).

 Definition 54.
 [Epoch and Slot](sect-block-production.html#defn-epoch-slot)

-A block production **epoch**, formally referred to as $cc E$, is a period with a pre-known starting time and fixed-length during which the set of block producers stays constant.
-Epochs are indexed sequentially, and we refer to the $n^(th)$ epoch since genesis by $cc E_n$.
+A block production **epoch**, formally referred to as $\mathcal E$, is a period with a pre-known starting time and fixed-length during which the set of block producers stays constant.
+Epochs are indexed sequentially, and we refer to the $n^(th)$ epoch since genesis by $\mathcal E_n$.
 Each epoch is divided into equal-length periods known as block production **slots**, sequentially indexed in each epoch.
 The index of each slot is called a **slot number**.
-The equal length duration of each slot is called the **slot duration** and indicated by $cc T$.
+The equal length duration of each slot is called the **slot duration** and indicated by $\mathcal T$.
 Each slot is awarded to a subset of block producers during which they are allowed to generate a block.

 |     |                                                                                                                                       |
 |-----|---------------------------------------------------------------------------------------------------------------------------------------|